Cotalker/documentation/docs/getting_started/intro_overview.md

 ---
 id: intro_overview
-title: Cotalker Overview
+title: What is Cotalker?
-sidebar_label: Cotalker Overview
+sidebar_label: What is Cotalker?
 ---
 import useBaseUrl from '@docusaurus/useBaseUrl'; import Highlight from '@theme/Highlight';